 Service Area Plan 2016

-The 2016 Service Area Plan (SAP) outlines the City's exisiting public services and facilities, estimates the current and future anticipated deman for such facilities and services, and describes how necessary facilities and services will or may be developed and extended to meet demands.
-The SAP is intended to deomnstrate the City's intent and ability to provide adequate services to the SOI boundaries at the time of annexation.
-An approximately 10-year planning horizon is used to forecast growth, and the estimated demands and provision to meet demands are based on population projections for 2025.
+The 2016 Service Area Plan (SAP) outlines the City's existing public services and facilities, estimates the current and anticipated demand for such facilities and services, and describes how necessary facilities and services will or may be developed and extended to meet demands.
+The SAP is intended to demonstrate the City's intent and ability to provide adequate services to the sphere of influence boundaries at the time of annexation.
+An approximately 10-year planning horizon is used to forecast growth, and the estimated demands and provisions to meet demands are based on population projections for 2025.